http://www.heraldonline.com/2012/12/20/4499273/veristor-supports-cure-childhood.html

 A PROCLAMATION

-WHEREAS, childhood cancer is the second leading cause of death in the United States; and
+WHEREAS, childhood cancer is the second leading cause of death in the United States; and WHEREAS, each year, more than 15,000 children and young adults are diagnosed with cancer; and

 WHEREAS, approximately 2,000 children and young adults under the age of 20 are expected to die from cancer in 2012; and